MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 # freeCodeCamp|Front-End Libraries Projects
 The simple web applications in this repository where implemented in the context of freeCodeCamp's curriculum, and more specifically during the front-end libraries certification process.
+They were implemented using [Codepen](https://codepen.io)

 ### Project No.1: Random Quote Machine